Problem Solution Paper

 Step One: Defining the problem and choosing a problem solution research topic

 When asked to write a problem and solution essay you might be assigned to a situation to write about or be allowed to choose one.
 If second happens - try to think about someone or something that bothers, annoys or irritates you, and in case you thought about a solution for that before it could be a topic for your essay; as an alternative - make a list of groups you think you belong to (such as, family, school, sports teams, hobby buddies, etc.) and identify issues you have faced as a member, choose one that needs to be and can be solved practically and create a community problem-solving paper.
+You can also choose the topic for your essay from this list.

 Step Two: Brainstorming and Research